gantsign/ansible-role-java/README.md

 -----------------

-By default this role will install the latest LTS JDK version provided by AdoptOpenJDK that has been tested and is known to work with this role:
+By default this role will install the latest LTS JDK version provided by Adoptium that has been tested and is known to work with this role:

 ```yaml
 - hosts: servers